zerodha/jpdfsigner/README.md

 ### HTTP Server

 For running the server, run `java -jar ./target/jpdfsigner-1.0-SNAPSHOT.jar`.
-This starts the HTTP server is the `server` is true in `config.ini`.
+This starts the HTTP server if the `server` is true in `config.ini`.

 #### API